Quebec appeals court upholds 2015 tobacco class action

 The two Quebec suits, called the Letourneau and Blais cases, were filed in 1998 and certified as class actions in 2005.
 They were consolidated into one before the 2012 start of trial proceedings, which ended in 2014.

-Reporting by Allison Lampert; Editing by Leslie Adler
+Reporting by Allison Lampert; Editing by Leslie Adler and Sonya Hepinstall